Unfortunately, this page is not translated to Norwegian

 Where we work

-NCA’s country office in Ukraine is the JCPUA office in Kyiv.
-Activities are carried out in Odesa, Mykolaiv, Kherson, Dnipro and Kharkiv oblasts as well as in targeted areas in Moldova.
+NCA’s country office in Ukraine is the JCPUA (DCA-NCA in Ukraine) office in Kyiv, Dnipropetrovsk and Mykolaiv.
+Activities are carried out in Kyiv, Mykolaiv, Kherson and Dnipropetrovsk oblasts.

 Country Director Ukraine